Click for detailed status

 Welcome to the official documentation for the HPC service at ETH Zürich.
 Whether you're a new user getting started with high-performance computing or an experienced researcher looking for specific technical details, this documentation will guide you through using Euler and related services effectively and efficiently.

-All services are available and operational.
+Services are available and operational.

 News¶